Angelmmiguel/material_icons/README.md

 ## Helpers

-**NOTE** This feature is added to a release candidate version, so you need to specify the version at Gemfile:

-	gem 'material_icons', '~> 1.0.0rc1'

 Material Icons provide two helpers to build the HTML code of icons.
 The methods are `material_icon` and `mi`.
 These helpers use cascade style to set the icon and options.
 Using same example:

 	<%= material_icon.face %>